 10.Some of my favourite logos in the world utilise a visual double entendre.
 Click To Tweet

-“Some of my favourite logos in the world utilise a technique that I like to call a visual double entendre, which is an overly fancy way to say that it has two pictures wrapped into one through clever interpretation of a concept or idea.”
+“Some of my favorite logos in the world utilize a technique that I like to call a visual double entendre, which is an overly fancy way to say that it has two pictures wrapped into one through clever interpretation of a concept or idea.”

 11.A logo is an emblem not a manifesto.'
 Click To Tweet

 “There are a million ways I can tell you this, but, again, let’s keep it simple: Be simple!
-Point is, that a logo is not exactly a testing ground for your illustration and typography skills.
-It is more a test of your design insight and presentation sense…A complicated logo is not only difficult to identify, but also repeatedly fails in engaging the audience.
+The point is, that a logo is not exactly a testing ground for your illustration and typography skills.
+It is more a test of your design insight and presentation sense…A complicated logo is not only difficult to identify but also repeatedly fails in engaging the audience.
 A logo is an emblem, not a manifesto.
 Thus, it needs to be kept simple.”

 – 10 Tips for Designing the Perfect Logo – Editorial Team, 1st Web Designer